Working with Germany

 Field Notes

-- —Punctuality is a moral position.
+- —Punctuality is not a courtesy — it is a moral statement.
+Being late to a Bundeswehr briefing is a personal failing, not a scheduling inconvenience.
 Early is acceptable.
 On time is on the edge.
-Late is a character flaw.
+Late is a character flaw that will be remembered.

 - —AAR culture is genuine — if they give you hard feedback, they respect you enough to think it's useful.